lolautruche/EzCoreExtraBundle/UPGRADE-3.0.md

 * Support for eZ Platform 2.x and 1.x has been dropped (and with them support for PHP < 7.3 and Symfony < 5.0)

-* E-mail authentication providers have been removed since eZ Platform v3 has a similar feature implemeted directly in kernel and this implementation was not compatible with the new kernel
+* E-mail authentication provider has been removed since eZ Platform v3 has a similar feature implemented directly in kernel and this implementation was not compatible with the new kernel

-* Template variables injection feature as a whole has been deprecated since eZ Platform v3 has a similar feature implemeted directly in kernel
+* Template variables injection feature as a whole has been deprecated since eZ Platform v3 has a similar feature implemented directly in kernel

 * Access to `content` and `location` has been changed in view parameter providers They're now available via `ConfigurableView::getContent()` and `ConfigurableView::getLocation`.